LilToreyFTW/CoresCustomBlackops7ReleaseAlarm/README.md

 # Call of Duty: Black Ops 7 - Launch Countdown Timer

-A professional, fully-featured countdown timer website for Call of Duty: Black Ops 7 launch.
-Built with modern web technologies and featuring a military-themed design.
+A professional, fully-featured Next.js countdown timer website for Call of Duty: Black Ops 7 launch.
+Built with Next.js 14, React, and TypeScript, optimized for Vercel deployment.

 ## 🎮 Features